irenechang1510/cs136-stats-pattern-recognition/README.md

 - What are the tradeoffs of using Metropolis sampling vs. Gibbs sampling? (runtime, implementation time, reliability, tunability, etc.)
 - How do we effectively implement MCMC methods in practice? (e.g. selecting hyperparameters, deciding how many samples to draw, etc.)

-[Coding Project 04](cp4-gaussian-mixture-models): In this coding practical, we will compare 2 possible algorithms for learning the parameters (weights, means, and standard-deviations) of a Gaussian mixture model: LBFGS Gradient descent, Expectation Maximization.
+[Coding Project 04](cp4-gaussian-mixture-models): compare 2 possible algorithms for learning the parameters (weights, means, and standard-deviations) of a Gaussian mixture model: LBFGS Gradient descent, Expectation Maximization.
 The problems below will try to address several key practical questions:
 - How sensitive are methods to initialization?
 - How can we effectively select the number of components?
 - What kind of structure can GMMs uncover within a dataset?

-[Coding Project 05]
+[Coding Project 05](cp5-hidden-markov): implement 2 possible algorithms for Hidden Markov models: the Forward algorithm and the Viterbi algorithm.
+The problems will try to address several key practical questions:
+- How can we use dynamic programming to accomplish these computations?
+- How can I turn written mathematics into working NumPy code?